Mekere Morauta: Party identification

 He joined parliament in 1997 as a member of the People's Democratic Movement (PDM).
 PDM was founded by Paias Wingti who lost his seat in the 1997 election and Morauta became the party leader.

-During his time as Prime Minister, between 1999 and 2002, Morauta was also leader of the PDM.
-When Michael Somare took over as Prime Minister after the 2002 general elections, it was expected that Morauta would be leader of the opposition.
+During his time as prime minister, between 1999 and 2002, Morauta was also leader of the PDM.
+When Sir Michael Somare took over as prime minister after the 2002 general elections, it was expected that Morauta would be leader of the opposition.
 However, he was challenged from within his own party by John Muingnepe, the deputy leader of the party.
 Muingnepe dismissed Morauta as leader of the party in favor of Paias Wingti who had succeeded in returning to parliament in 2002.
 PDM split then into two groups.
 After being deposed as leader Morauta left to form his own party, the Papua New Guinea Party.
 Morauta had advocated already to change the name of PMD to indicate a fresh start.
 Morauta was installed as leader of the opposition after a successful appeal to the Registrar of Political Parties and the Ombudsman Commission against the actions of Muingnepe.

 He did not gain acceptance among his colleagues in the opposition and became part of the government bench.
 After the 2007 election, he became again leader of the opposition until he joined the O'Neill/Namah government in 2011.
 He stood as an independent in the 2017 election.
 Morauta then joined the ranks of the Pangu Pati under the leadership of Sam Basil together with 4 other Independent MP's.

 This did not last long: the Pangu Pati joined the government bench and Morauta was again an independent.
 Party identification and formation is not a determining factor in PNG politics: coalition building is crucial.
 Morauta was a politician who had a strong regional base in Gulf and Western province because of the economic importance of his fishing interests as well as the benefits brought by the Ok Tedi mine.

 He had also a solid base in Port Moresby.
 He was elected four times in the same constituency.
 However, power eluded him often because of difficulties in forging coalitions.